 Agencies Invited to be Cooperating Agencies Accepted (Yes/No)

 U.S. Army Corps of Engineers No

 State of Utah - Public Lands Policy Coordinating Office Yes

 Washington City Yes

 Dixie Metropolitan Planning Organization Yes

 City of St. George Yes

-City of Ivins Yes
+City of lvins Yes

 Santa Clara City Yes

 City of Hurricane Yes

-4.3 Distribution of the Draft EIS
+4.3 Distribution of the EIS and RMP Amendments

-An administrative Draft EIS was prepared by the BLM and the USFWS and distributed to the cooperating agencies for review.
-The BLM and the USFWS made changes to the Draft EIS in response to the comments received from the cooperating agencies during the review period.
-After the comments on the administrative Draft EIS were addressed, the BLM and the USFWS provided notice regarding Draft EIS publication, and distributed the document to the agencies and organizations that expressed an interest in the planning process, including the cooperating agencies and American Indian Tribal governments.
-A notice that the document was available for review was also posted on the BLM's ePlanning website and in the Federal Register.
-A complete mailing and distribution list for the Draft EIS is available in the Administrative Record.
+An administrative Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments were prepared by the BLM and the USFWS and distributed to the cooperating agencies for review.
+The BLM and the USFWS made changes to the Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments in response to the comments received from the cooperating agencies during the review period.
+After the comments on the administrative documents were addressed, the BLM and the USFWS provided notice regarding publication of the Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments, and distributed the documents to the agencies and organizations that expressed an interest in the planning process, including the cooperating agencies and American Indian Tribal governments.
+A notice that the documents were available for review was also posted on the BLM's ePlanning website and in the Federal Register.
+A complete mailing and distribution list for the Draft EIS and Draft RMP Amendments and Final EIS and Proposed RMP Amendments is available in the Administrative Record.